 At their foundation, ICA programs attempt to create a shift in people’s mindsets, values, and behaviors.

-The four main value shifts ICA seeks to create in the individuals, organizations, and communities are illustrated to the right.
+The four main value shifts ICA seeks to create in the individuals, organizations, and communities are illustrated below.

 COLLABORATION NOT COMPETITION